MaorZ/es6-boilerplate/README.md

 npm run build
 ```

-Or to kick of the file watcher and build as you make changes, then run the dev task:
+Or to kick off the file watcher and build as you make changes, run the dev task:

 ```
 npm run dev